THOMASELOVE/431-classes-2023/class04/README.md

 1. Complete [Lab 1](https://github.com/THOMASELOVE/431-labs-2023/tree/main), as discussed above.
 2. By Tuesday, you should also have read through Chapter 3 of Spiegelhalter's *The Art of Statistics* and through Chapter 5 (and skim Chapter 11) of [R for Data Science](https://r4ds.hadley.nz/).
+3. As of 3 PM Wednesday, 49/58 students had completed the Favorite Movie task [described in Section 13 of the Syllabus](https://thomaselove.github.io/431-syllabus-2023/13_movies.html).
+Let's get the last few in **today**, please.
-3. You may want to start looking at [the instructions for Project A](https://thomaselove.github.io/431-projectA-2023/), but we'll start discussing those in earnest in Class 06.
+4. You may want to start looking at [the instructions for Project A](https://thomaselove.github.io/431-projectA-2023/), but we'll start discussing those in earnest in Class 06.

 ## One Last Thing